GianlucaP106/mynav/README.md

 # mynav

-A user friendly TUI workspace manager

-## Description
-Mynav is a TUI workspace and session manager.
-It aims to allow for an easy view of all your workspaces, notes or programming projects.
+A user friendly TUI workspace manager, aiming to allow for an easy view of all your workspaces in a terminal environment.

 ### Main tab

 ![main-tab](https://github.com/user-attachments/assets/3e340077-1cd5-41e3-a5c0-4ee4bff6cf4a)

 ### Tmux tab

 ![tmux-view2](https://github.com/user-attachments/assets/f139408a-8855-40fb-8411-8e9de8bdd947)

+## Elevator pitch

+Before mynav, I would often get annoyed when working on multiple projects using tmux, I would manually `cd` from project directory to project directory.
+Of course, if you have tmux sessions active, you can use choose tree to bounce from session to session, but this persists only if the tmux server is alive.
+With mynav, I can combine the features of tmux, with a workspace management system, allowing for a effecient development workflow in a terminal environment.

 ## Installation